MLJWare/lovely-editor/Controls.md

 As for undo/redo;
 * you undo using ctrl+z, and
-* you redo using ctrl+shift+z.(edited)
+* you redo using ctrl+shift+z.
 (Undo/redo only works on Pixel Frames, and only if they own the data, i.e. not if it's receiving it from a connection/link/wire.)

-To make connections, hold shift, then click on an output (pins on the right side of a view), and drag it to an input (pins on the left side of a view).
+To make connections, hold tab, then click on an output (pins on the right side of a view), and drag it to an input (pins on the left side of a view).

-If you get lost, you can use shift+home to reset the offset to the original position, and you can use shift+enter to reset the scale to 1.
+If you get lost, you can use tab+home to reset the offset to the original position, and you can use shift+enter to reset the scale to 1.